Lime Popsicles Recipe (Refined Sugar-Free)

 Recipe

-Four popsicles with lime and mint on them.
+Five lime popsicles with fresh lime slices and mint leaves set on a bed of ice.

 5 from 2 votes